geraldb/geraldb.github.io/index.md

 Note:  For fairness (I am always happy to be proven wrong) I sent an email to  Klaus Pirklbauer, the blockchain fraudster-in-chief, and  - Stefan Craß, the no-code blockchain researcher - and the ABC office asking "Where's the (Blockchain) Code?" and to help with setting the record straight.
 Response?
-I keep you posted - stay tuned ;-).
+I keep you posted - stay tuned.
+(Update: Tue Sept/20th) The official respone and confirmation is in  and - surprise, surprise - there's no public (blockchain) code online anywhere at best only top-secret private (in-house) code and no reasearch on public blockchains only on private permissioned "blockchchains" with proof-of-authority better known as "old-school" databases requiring login credentials for updates.
+A simulacrum selling itself as Austria's one-stop top state-of-the-art blockchain research center that in reality is without any expertise on public blockchains whatsoever or any public warnings on the ongoing (still working in 2022!) private permissioned proof-of-authority blockchain scams.

 **moonbirds**